Norway debates immigration in wake of Breivik killings

-Before the 22 July attacks, a serious schism was opening up between that majority and those on the right who felt that immigration had taken place too rapidly, without proper integration.'No boundaries'
+Before the 22 July attacks, a serious schism was opening up between that majority and those on the right who felt that immigration had taken place too rapidly, without proper integration.

 "Prejudice dates back about 30 years," says Nafisa Jafni, whose parents immigrated from Pakistan before she was born.